Position: Advocate Supervisor

 - Provide support and guidance to CASAs prior to and during court hearings and other community meetings as

-- Participate in training, assignment, and coaching of CASA Peer Coordinators to provide coaching and first line of support to subset of CASA volunteers within Advocate Supervisor team.
+- Participate in training, assignment, and coaching of CASA Peer Coordinators to provide coaching and the first line of support to a subset of CASA volunteers within the Advocate Supervisor team.

 Electronic Case File Oversight

-- Maintain cases in data base system for new CASA’s once assigned to a child’s case and close out when case has been completed and CASA has been relieved.
+- Maintain cases in a database system for new CASA’s once assigned to a child’s case and closeout when the case has been completed and CASA has been relieved.

-- Collaborate with CASA on case baseline ratings, setting of initial case goals and complete all documentation into electronic case management system.
+- Collaborate with CASA on case baseline ratings, setting of initial case goals, and complete all documentation into an electronic case management system.